jfcherng/php-diff/README.md

 ### Renderer: HTML JSON

-For a `"tag": "rep" (8)` block, this renderer has HTML-style detailed diff.
+For a `"op": "rep" (8)` block, this renderer has HTML-style detailed diff.
 If you don't need those detailed diff, consider using the `JsonText` renderer.

 <details><summary>Click to expand</summary>